pierre-ecarlat/Eyes_experiments/README.md

 # Eyes_experiments
-Experiments on eye movements interpretation
+Experiments on eye movements interpretation.
+This will be part of a bigger project later, but as a starting point, it will be very highly inspired from the work of Julien Despois (check his [awesome blog here](https://ai-odyssey.com)).
+Huge thanks to him.